Kevin Foote (rugby union)

-Kevin Foote (born 22 March 1979) is a South African professional rugby union football coach, and a former player for the South African sevens national team.
-He is currently based in Australia and is currently serving as the interim head coach of the Melbourne Rebels, after previously serving as their defence coach.
+Kevin Foote (born 22 March 1979) is a South African professional rugby union football coach and a former player for the South African sevens national team.
+He is the head coach of the South Africa U20 side (Junior Springboks), whom he led to back-to-back World Rugby U20 Championship titles in 2025 and 2026.
+He previously served as interim head coach of the Melbourne Rebels.

 Family and early life

 Foote was born in Johannesburg, South Africa, where he attended the King Edward VII School.
 He began studying at Rand Afrikaans University in Johannesburg before transferring to Stellenbosch University in 1999.

 Rugby career

 Foote played for the in the Vodacom Cup in 2001.
 He won 43 caps for the South African sevens team between 2002 and 2004, and captained the team.
 He played in eight IRB Sevens World Series tournaments during the 2002–03 and 2003–04 seasons.

 In 2005, Foote had a brief stint with the Sunshine Coast Stingrays club in Queensland, Australia, before he returned to Cape Town to play for UCT (Ikeys), captaining the Ikeys team in the Western Province Super League from 2005 until 2007.
 After suffering a bad leg break, he retired from playing rugby and set his sights on coaching.